-Some companies have tried offering a large sign-on bonuses as a fix-all for recruiting and retaining drivers.
+Some carriers have tried offering large sign-on bonuses as a fix-all for recruiting and retaining drivers.
 Too many are then faced with turnover once the bonus is collected.
-Other companies have promised drivers home time and great pay, but often fall short of delivering these perks.
+Other companies have promised drivers home time and great pay but fall short of delivering these perks.

 In order to start attracting, hiring, and retaining qualified truck drivers in this competitive market, employers should apply these tips to their driver recruiting strategy to give themselves a competitive advantage.

-The last thing a driver wants is a company who over-promises and under-delivers.
-Before posting a job, companies should take the time to look at the job description they’re putting out there and if it matches what the job really is.
+The last thing a driver wants is a carrier that over-promises and under-delivers.
+Before posting a job, carriers should take the time to look at the job description they’re putting out there and if it matches what the job really is.
 Make sure that pay isn’t inflated, home time is realistic, and benefits are factual.

-When a company promises a driver these perks but then changes the rules a few months into the job, the driver loses interest in keeping that job and also loses respect for the carrier.
+When a carrier promises a driver certain perks only to change the rules a few months into the job, the driver loses interest in keeping that job and loses respect for the carrier.
 After that happens, that driver will let their entire network know exactly what happened.
 That will only increase the difficulty in filling future jobs.

-Sometimes it takes a company to post a job advertisement on Facebook to find out from their current drivers that their pay is too low, their benefits aren’t desirable, and they over-promise and under-deliver.
-Drivers want their opinions to be heard and are willing to share feedback—the problem is, most companies never ask.
+Sometimes it takes a carrier posting a job advertisement on Facebook for them to find out that their current drivers are unsatisfied.
+Maybe their pay is too low, their benefits aren’t desirable, or the carrier over-promises and under-delivers.

-Instead of waiting to receive this feedback on a public social media platform, companies should ask their drivers for feedback directly through an engagement survey, an in-person conversation, or a even a quick poll.
+Instead of waiting to receive public and most likely unflattering feedback on a public social media platform, carriers should ask their drivers for feedback directly through engagement surveys, in-person conversations, or even a quick poll.

-This not only gives the company an accurate pulse on their drivers’ happiness and satisfaction with their jobs, but it is also a great retention method because it proves that the company cares.
+This gives the carrier an accurate pulse on their drivers’ happiness and satisfaction, while keeping everything in-house.
+It’s also a great retention method because it shows drivers that the carrier cares.

-Instead of constantly investing in lofty sign-on bonuses to attract new drivers, carriers should implement referral bonus programs or performance incentives to retain their current, already-qualified drivers.
+Instead of constantly investing in lofty sign-on bonuses to attract new drivers, carriers should implement referral bonus programs and performance-based incentives to retain their current, already-qualified drivers.
 These programs give drivers the opportunity to be acknowledged for their accomplishments and incentive to help grow the fleet.